fuegovic/Starguard/docs/installation.md

 docker compose up -d --build
 ```

+**The server's port is published on loopback only**, as
+`127.0.0.1:${SERVER_PORT}:${SERVER_BIND_PORT}`, so after this command the
+application is reachable from the host machine and from nowhere else.
+Your
+TLS-terminating proxy has to run on the same host to reach it, which is what
+the all-in-one file below does.
+If your proxy runs on a different machine,
+remove the `127.0.0.1:` from that mapping and set `TRUSTED_PROXY_COUNT` to
+your real hop count, knowing the origin is then reachable without TLS by
+anything that can route to it.

 If you also want Nginx Proxy Manager to terminate TLS, use the all-in-one file
 instead.
 It contains the bot, the server, MongoDB, Mongo Express and NPM, and
 it is a **replacement** for `docker-compose.yml`, not an addition to it: